suffolklibraries/sljekyll/coronavirus/index.md

 </div>

-Last updated Thu 04 June.
-[Latest news release](/news/libraries-to-reopen-from-early-july/).
+Last updated Fri 12 June.

 ## Closures and re-opening

 - Libraries will start to re-open from Mon 6 July
 - Library opening hours are likely to be reduced
 - Some libraries won’t re-open until after this date
+- The mobile library service will restart from Mon 6 July
-- Mobile and home library services remain suspended for the time being
+- The home library service will remain suspended for the time being

 Safety of staff and customers is our first consideration.

 ## Services

-- Reservations will be re-introduced slowly
+- Online reservations will not be available immediately
-- To start with customers will be able to call or contact us online to request a selection of titles based on genre or author, which we’ll make available for collection. **More details to follow.**
+- Customers will be able to call or contact us online to request a selection of titles based on genre or author, which we’ll make available for collection. **More details to follow.**
 - Returns and issues to be made with self-service machines
-- No cash payments in libraries
+- No cash payments in libraries, card payments only
 - You can now [pay outstanding charges and fines online](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/MSGTRN/OPAC/LOGINB?RDT=/SpydusCitizenPay/default.aspx)
 - All in-library events remain suspended ([see our online events](/events-activities/online-and-streamed-events/))

 ## Renewals, reservations and charges

-- All overdue charges on loans made after 1 February remain suspended
+- All overdue charges on loans made after 1 February remain suspended until 31 August.
+We will continue to review this date.
+- All existing loan charges remain frozen until 31 August.
+We will continue to review this date.
 - [Check your account online](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/MSGTRN/OPAC/LOGINB)
 - Customers won’t be able to make new reservations
 - Reservation collection dates for existing reservations will be extended indefinitely so they should be available when libraries reopen